-We are committed to ensuring staff have the confidence and knowledge to identify, respond to, investigate and resolve reports of ASB and Hate Incidents/Crime.
-Our frontline teams will be trained to manage complainant expectations, providing advice on the circumstances under which, as a landlord, it is our role to intervene and communicating our expectation that residents resolve local disputes between themselves in a "neighbourly" way.
+We are committed to ensuring colleagues have the confidence and knowledge to identify, respond to, investigate and resolve reports of ASB and hate crime.
+Our frontline teams will be trained to manage complainant expectations, providing advice on the circumstances under which, as a landlord, it is our role to intervene and communicating our expectation that residents resolve local disputes between themselves in a neighbourly way.